larowlan/vue3-for-react-devs/slides.md

 Note:
 - Remix gets you thinking about actions in terms of the building blocks of the web, forms.
-- If you've been building apps with Javascript you've probably been using fetch or axios, and in those scenarios CORS protects you unless you're configuring CORS with * you're basically in the same boat
+- If you've been building apps with Javascript you've probably been using fetch or axios, and in those scenarios CORS protects you
+  (unless of course you're configuring CORS with allow origin * and allow credentials, where you're basically in the same boat)
-- So because we're submitting forms via straight up submit again, we need to think about CSRF again
+- So because we're submitting forms via straight up multipart form-data again, we need to think about CSRF

 ---